Here’s the good news: They liked your application! They want to talk to you more about the job on a phone call or in a Zoom session.

 Ensure that you are mentally prepared.

 While there are a thousand-and-one thoughts buzzing through your brain in the days leading up to any interview, it is vital that you are able to clear your mind in the minutes (and hours) before the call itself.
-Tell yourself that you have prepared enough, go for a walk for some fresh air and allow yourself to dream about what this new job might mean.
+Tell yourself that you have prepared enough to rock this phone interview.
+Go for a walk to get some fresh air and allow yourself to dream about what this new job might mean.

 Coming into a phone interview with a positive mindset will add a sparkle to your tone of voice that will be unmistakable.
 It is little things like that, which could make all the difference.

 - Prepare thoroughly with answers to common phone interview questions.

 - Pause, listen and reflect.

 - Begin with a positive mindset.